 - Push-ups—This basic exercise works more than your arms; holding the push-up position forces your shoulders, abdominals, and lower back muscles to work together.

 - The "swimmer"—Lie on your stomach and lift one arm and the opposite leg.
 Hold for 10 seconds; do 8-10 repetitions.
 Repeat with the other arm and leg.

-- Pilates—A series of exercises designed to strengthen the body from the inside out, Pilates is done on machines and mats and should be taught by a well-trained instructor.
-"Pilates really teaches your muscles to work together," Dunphy says.
+- Pilates—Pilates is a series of exercises designed to strengthen the body from the inside out.
+It is done on machines and mats and should be taught by a well-trained instructor.

 The American Council on Exercise